Nissan Almera: Southeast Asia

-The Thai-specification model was released as the Almera on October 7, 2011, as part of the Eco Car programme.
+The Thai-specification model was released as the Almera on 7 October 2011, as part of the Eco Car programme.
 It uses the same 1.2-litre HR12DE engine as the Nissan March, with a fuel consumption of 20 km/L, and either a five-speed manual or a continuously variable transmission (CVT).

 In 2014, Nissan introduced a minor update for the Thai-market Almera, adding circular fog lights to the Model 2 variant to match specifications in other regions.
 Thailand also received the Sportech trim, which featured LED fog lights, a rear spoiler (shared with the base model), and a modified HR12DE engine with a "SPORTECH" mode for improved acceleration.

 Regional variations

 Philippines

-The Almera was assembled in Santa Rosa, Laguna, for the Philippine market.
+The Almera was assembled in Santa Rosa, Laguna, for the Philippine market, from 2013 to 2021.

 Malaysia and Singapore

 These markets received the Almera with a 1.5-litre HR15DE engine, paired with either a four-speed automatic or a five-speed manual transmission.